I apologize for being absent lately. Sometimes we have to make choices and prioritize to address more pressing matters. Thank you for being patient.

 Having belonged to a critique group for the last couple of years, the titles intrigued me.
 The “type casting” of members, however, left me wrinkling my brow.
 I won’t rehash the definitions here; you can read them for yourself.
 Whether it was one of the above personalities or group dynamics, the experience left a less than stellar impression on the authors.
 Still, in the end, both acknowledged the importance of feedback and encouraged writers to keep looking for a writing or critique group.
 Reading these articles made me wonder, was this the group experience of most people?
 It hasn’t been my mine.

 I belong to a wonderful writer’s group, the South Carolina Writer’s Workshop (SCWW).
-We’re diverse in our experience, opinions, and genre’s.
-I imagine there are things in other areas we don’t see eye-to-eye on; I wouldn’t know.
+We’re diverse in our experience, opinions, and genres.
+I imagine there are things in areas other than writing we might not see eye-to-eye on; I wouldn’t know and I don’t ask.
 We discuss writing.
-We focus on genuine critiques, helping one another improve, get published, cheer the other on when they do.
-We promote the others columns, blogs, author pages, websites, or publications.
-That’s not to say we haven’t disagreed, at times, but that’s not our purpose.
-We’re writer’s supporting writer’s.
+We focus on genuine critiques, helping each other improve, and get published.
+We promote each other’s blogs, author pages, websites, and publications.
+We’re writers supporting writers.